miguno/avro-cli-examples/README.md

 # avro-cli-examples

-Examples on how to use the command line tools in Avro Tools to read and write Avro files.
+Examples on how to use the command line tools in [Avro Tools](http://avro.apache.org/) to read and write Avro files.

 See my original article
-[Reading and Writing Avro Files From the Command Line](http://www.michael-noll.com/blog/2013/03/17/reading-and-writing-avro-files-from-the-command-line/#json-to-binary-avro) from April 2013 for more information about using Avro Tools.
+[Reading and Writing Avro Files From the Command Line](http://www.michael-noll.com/blog/2013/03/17/reading-and-writing-avro-files-from-the-command-line/#json-to-binary-avro) for more information on using Avro Tools.

 ---